-The other day I was surprised to see how ZERO women had stepped into the gym during the weekend.
-I immediately put this up on my Instagram, asking women to tell me what makes them stay away from the gym, or what they think could be a valid reason fro women to stay away from workouts during the weekend.
+The other day I was surprised to see how almost no women had stepped into the gym during the weekend.
+I immediately put this up on my Instagram, asking women to tell me what makes them stay away from the gym, or what they thought could be a valid reason for women to stay away from workouts during the weekend.
 Most of the answers I got were along the lines of ‘I don’t have time’ ‘women need to take care of so much at home’ Fair enough, this is something that each of one us has to figure out on our own.
 But there are a few responses that I’d like to change.
 Read on to know my thoughts :

 - People will stare: everyone is too busy doing their own thing to look at you and judge you.
 You need to keep your focus strong when you walk in to the gym.
 For more on this, you can refer to this post : Gyms Can Be Intimidating And There Is No Reason To Be Ashamed Of It